Dasharo/docs/docs/variants/msi_z690/test-matrix.md

-# Test matrix - Alder Lake Workstation
+# Test matrix - MSI Z690-A WIFI DDR4

 ## About